An Automaton Group with PSPACE-Complete Word Problem: Abstract

 \section{Abstract}

 We construct an automaton group with a $\PSPACE$-complete word problem, proving a conjecture due to Steinberg.
 Additionally, the constructed group has a provably more difficult, namely $\EXPSPACE$-complete, compressed word problem and acts over a binary alphabet.
 Thus, it is optimal in terms of the alphabet size.
 Our construction directly simulates the computation of a Turing machine in an automaton group and, therefore, seems to be quite versatile.
-It combines two ideas: the first one is a construction used by D'Angeli, Rodaro and the first author to obtain an inverse automaton semigroup with a $\PSPACE$-complete word problem and the second one is to utilize a construction used by Barrington to simulate circuits of bounded degree and logarithmic depth in the group of even permutations over five elements.
+It combines two ideas: the first one is a construction used by D'Angeli, Rodaro and the first author to obtain an inverse automaton semigroup with a $\PSPACE$-complete word problem and the second one is to utilize a construction used by Barrington to simulate Boolean circuits of bounded degree and logarithmic depth in the group of even permutations over five elements. \keywords{automaton group \and word problem \and \PSPACE \and compressed word problem} \subclass{20F10 \and 68Q17 \and 68Q45} \CRclass{F.4.m \and F.2.2}

 \begin{section}{Introduction} The word problem is one of Dehn's fundamental algorithmic problems in group theory \cite{dehn11}: given a word over a finite set of generators for a group, decide whether the word represents the identity in the group.
 While, in general, the word problem is undecidable \cite{nov55,boone59}, many classes of groups have a decidable word problem.
 Among them is the class of automaton groups.
 In this context, the term \emph{automaton} refers to finite state, letter-to-letter transducers.
 In such automata, every state $q$ induces a length-preserving, prefix-compatible action on the set of words, where an \emph{input word} $u$ is mapped to the \emph{output word} obtained by reading $u$ starting in $q$.
 The group or semigroup generated by the automaton is the closure under composition of the actions of the different states and a (semi)group arising in this way is called an \emph{automaton (semi)group}.